|

 "genuine, steadfast, true."

-Arabic name meaning "downpour."
+(ديمة): Arabic name meaning "downpour."

 DINA:

-Scottish Murdina,
+Murdina,

 meaning "sea warrior."

-English variant of Hebrew Dinah, meaning
+spelling of English Dinah, meaning

 "judgment."

-of a daughter of Jacob,
+of a daughter of Jacob.

 DINDRAINE:

-Variant of Dindrane, Arthurian
+Variant spelling of English Dindrane,

-legend name of the sister of Percival.
+legend name of the sister of Percival,

 DINDRANE:

-Arthurian legend name of the sister of Percival.
-A major character in many of the Holy Grail
+a major character in many of the Holy Grail

 stories.